farisubuntu/git-visualizer/README.md

+Forked from https://github.com/veniversum/git-visualizer - thanks to the authers
 # GitHub Visualization Tool
 ## What it does
 Provides an at-a-glance overview of the repository structure.
 Finer details can be explored via zooming and tooltips.
 It makes exploring large and complex projects a breeze.